Rock-Band-Road-Crew/rb3dlc-to-rb2/README.md

-## rb3dlc-to-rb2
+## Rock Band 3 DLC to Rock Band 2

 <p align="center">
 <img src="https://user-images.githubusercontent.com/104330922/212779989-6f5df008-7d4a-4bf9-bd15-03f10c23d0c3.png" width=75% height=75%>
 </p>

-This is the repo for Rock Band 3 DLC converted over to Rock Band 2.
+Welcome to the RB3 DLC to RB2 repo.
 Note that some of these CONs will be updated over time.
 It's highly recommended to put the DLCs into packs before installing, if installing in bulk.
 When adding your chosen songs to a pack, it is also highly recommended to put the following script in the pack's song.dta so you don't get any duplicate entries in Rock Band 3.
 #ifndef kControllerRealGuitar (this goes on the very top of the song.dta)
 #endif (this goes at the very bottom of the song.dta)

-## DLC Songs Completed:
+## DLC Songs Converted:
-*  Puddle of Mudd Pack (She Hates Me (Uncensored), Blurry, Control)
-*  Breaking Benjamin Pack 02
-*  Bullet For My Valentine Pack 01
-*  Depeche Mode Pack 01
-*  Fall Out Boy Pack 01
-*  Fueled By Ramen Pack 01 (3/5 songs Complete)
-*  Killswitch Engage Pack 01
-*  Paramore Pack 01
-*  Slipknot Pack 02
-*  Three Days Grace Pack 01
+* 38 Special - Hold On Loosely
+* A Flock of Seagulls - I Ran (So Far Away)
+* Aerosmith - Back in the Saddle
+* Aerosmith - Sweet Emotion
+* a-ha - Take on Me
+* Andrew W.K - Party Hard
+* Arctic Monkeys - R U Mine?
+* Avenged Sevenfold - Shepherd of Fire
+* Avenged Sevenfold - Unholy Confessions
+* Avenged Sevenfold - Welcome to the Family
+* Billy Joel - Piano Man
+* Billy Joel - She's Always a Woman
 * Black Veil Brides - Rebel Love Song
+* Bonnie Tyler - Total Eclipse of the Heart
+* Breaking Benjamin - Breath
+* Breaking Benjamin - Sooner or Later
+* Breaking Benjamin - Until the End
+* Bullet For My Valentine - Scream Aim Fire
+* Bullet For My Valentine - Tears Don't Fall
+* Bullet For My Valentine - Your Betrayal
+* Caesars - Jerk It Out
+* Cheap Trick - I Want You to Want Me (Live)
+* Cheap Trick - Surrender (Live)
+* Chumbawamba - Tubthumping
+* Cobra Starship (ft.
+Sabi) - You Make Me Feel...
+* David Bowie - Ziggy Stardust
+* Def Leppard - Photograph
 * Deftones - My Own Summer (Shove It)
+* Depeche Mode - Never Let Me Down Again
+* Depeche Mode - Personal Jesus
+* Depeche Mode - Policy of Truth
+* Eddie Money - Two Tickets to Paradise
 * Evanescence - Everybody's Fool
+* Fall Out Boy - Dance, Dance
+* Fall Out Boy - Sugar, We're Goin Down
+* Fall Out Boy - Thnks fr th Mmrs
 * Good Charlotte - The Anthem
+* Green Day - Oh Love
 * Hoobastank - Crawling in the Dark
 * Incubus - Pardon Me
+* Jefferson Airplane - Somebody to Love
+* Killswitch Engage - Starting Over
+* Killswitch Engage - The Arms of Sorrow
+* Killswitch Engage - The End of Heartache
+* KISS - Strutter (Live)
+* Kool & the Gang - Jungle Boogie
+* KoRn - Falling Away from Me
+* KoRn - Freak on a Leash
+* Lady Gaga - Paparazzi
+* Limp Bizkit - Gold Cobra
+* Limp Bizkit - My Way
+* Limp Bizkit - Nookie
+* Limp Bizkit - Re-Arranged
+* Linkin Park - Breaking the Habit
+* Linkin Park - Burn It Down
+* Linkin Park - Crawling
+* Linkin Park - In the End
+* Linkin Park - New Divide
+* Linkin Park - Numb
+* Linkin Park - Shadow of the Day
+* Linkin Park - Somewhere I Belong
+* Linkin Park - Waiting for the End
+* Linkin Park - What I've Done
+* Live - I Alone
+* Live - Lightning Crashes
 * Maroon 5 - This Love
 * Mastodon - Blood and Thunder
+* Megadeth - A Tout le Monde
 * Mudvayne - Happy
+* My Chemical Romance - Helena
+* My Chemical Romance - Sing
+* My Chemical Romance - Teenagers
+* Nickelback - Animals
 * Nickelback - How You Remind Me
+* Nickelback - Someday
+* Nirvana - All Apologies
+* Nirvana - Heart-Shaped Box
+* Nirvana - Rape Me
+* Nirvana - You Know You're Right
-*  POD - Boom
+* P.O.D - Boom
-*  Three Days Grace - Animal I Have Become
+* Panic at the Disco - I Write Sins Not Tragedies
+* Paramore - Brick by Boring Brick
+* Paramore - Ignorance
+* Paramore - Pressure
+* Paramore - The Only Exception
+* P!nk - Get the Party Started
+* Poison - Talk Dirty to Me
+* Puddle of Mudd - Blurry
+* Puddle of Mudd - Control
+* Puddle of Mudd - She Hates Me
+* Queen - Bicycle Race
+* Queen - Don't Stop Me Now
+* Queen - Stone Cold Crazy
+* Rage Against the Machine - Bombtrack
+* Rage Against the Machine - Sleep Now in the Fire
+* Red Hot Chili Peppers - By the Way
+* Red Hot Chili Peppers - Californication
+* Red Hot Chili Peppers - Otherside
+* Red Hot Chili Peppers - The Adventures of Rain Dance Maggie
+* Rick Springfield - Jessie's Girl
+* Rush - Caravan
+* Rush - Fly by Night
+* Rush - The Spirit of Radio (Live)
+* Santana - Black Magic Woman
+* Santana - Black Magic Woman/Gypsy Queen (Beta Chart)
+* Slayer - Raining Blood
+* Slipknot - Left Behind
+* Slipknot - Pulse of the Maggots
+* Slipknot - Snuff
+* Slipknot - Wait and Bleed
+* Smash Mouth - Can't Get Enough of You Baby
+* Soft Cell - Tainted Love
+* Soundgarden - Blow Up the Outside World
+* Soundgarden - Burden in My Hand
+* Soundgarden - Fell on Black Days
+* Soundgarden - Outshined
-*  Chumbawamba - Tubthumping
+* Soundgarden - Rusty Cage
-*  Live - I Alone, Lightning Crashes
+* Soundgarden - The Day I Tried to Live
+* Staind - It's Been Awhile
-*  The Vapors - Turning Japanese
+* Staind - So Far Away
-*  Toadies Pack (Possum Kingdom, Tyler, Away)
-*  Sublime Pack (What I Got, Santeria, Wrong Way)
 * Stone Temple Pilots - Big Bang Baby
-*  Red Hot Chili Peppers Pro Pack (Californication, Otherside, By the Way, Rain Dance Maggie)
-*  Rush Pack (Caravan, Fly by The Night, The Spirit of Radio (Live))
-*  Celebrating Nirvana Pack (All Apologies, Rape Me, Heart-Shaped Box, You Know You're Right)
+* Sublime - Santeria
-*  Queen - Bicycle Race
+* Sublime - What I Got
-*  Linkin Park Pack 01 (What I've Done, Crawling, Numb, Somewhere I Belong, In the End, Waiting for the End)
-*  Linkin Park Pack 02 (Burn It Down, New Divide, Shadow of the Day, Breaking the Habit)
-*  My Chemical Romance Pack (Helena, Sing, Teenagers)
-*  Artic Monkeys - R U Mine
+* Sublime - Wrong Way
+* System of a Down - Aerials
+* System of a Down - Hypnotize
-*  Green Day - Oh Love
+* The Darkness - I Believe in a Thing Called Love
+* The Edgar Winter Group - Frankenstein
 * The Strokes - Under Cover of Darkness
+* The Vapors - Turning Japanese
+* Three Days Grace - Animal I Have Become
+* Three Days Grace - I Hate Everything About You
+* Three Days Grace - Pain
+* Three Days Grace - The Good Life
+* Toadies - Away
+* Toadies - Possum Kingdom
+* Toadies - Tyler
+* Weezer - Back To The Shack
+* Weezer - Hash Pipe
+* Weezer - Island in the Sun
 * Yellowcard - Only One
-*  Korn - Falling Away from Me, Freak on a Leash
-*  Limp Bizkit Pack (Gold Cobra, My Way, Nookie, Re-Arranged)
-*  Mastodon - Blood and Thunder
-*  System of a Down - Aerials, Hypnotize
-*  Soundgarden - Fell on Black Days, The Day I Tried to Live, Blow Up the Outside World, Outshined, Rusty Cage, Burden in My Hand
-*  Santana - Black Magic Woman/Gypsy Queen
-*  Avenged Sevenfold - Unholy Confessions, Welcome To The Family, Shepherd of Fire
-*  KISS - Strutter (Live)
-*  Lady Gaga -Paparazzi
-*  Bonnie Tyler - Total Eclipse Of The Heart
-*  38 Special - Hold On Loosely
-*  Billy Joel - Piano Man
-*  Cheap Trick - I Want You to Want Me (Live)
-*  Cheap Trick - Surrender (Live)
-*  Staind - It's Been Awhile
-*  Staind - So Far Away
-*  Eddie Money - Two Tickets To Paradise
-*  Poison - Talk Dirty To Me
-*  Edgar Winter Group, The - Frankenstein

 ## RBN 2.0 Songs Completed:
+* A Day to Remember - 2nd Sucks
+* A Day to Remember - All Signs Point to Lauderdale
+* A Day to Remember - Better Off This Way
+* A Day to Remember - If It Means a Lot to You
+* A Day to Remember - Sticks & Bricks
-*  A Day to Remember RBN 2.0 Pack
+* A Day to Remember - The Plot to Bomb the Panhandle
+* Asking Alexandria - Dear Insanity
+* Asking Alexandria - Morte et Dabo
+* Asking Alexandria - Reckless & Relentless
-*  Asking Alexandria RBN 2.0 Pack
+* Asking Alexandria - To the Stage
+* Black Veil Brides - Children Surrender
+* Black Veil Brides - Heaven's Calling
-*  Black Veil Brides RBN 2.0 Pack
+* Black Veil Brides - Perfect Weapon
-*  Blessthefall - What's Left of Me
+* Blessthefall - What's Left Of Me
-*  Bring Me the Horizon - Pray for Plagues
+* Bring Me The Horizon - Pray for Plagues
 * Chiodos - Caves
 * I See Stars - Filth Friends Unite
+* Jonathan Coulton - Alone at Home
-*  Jonathan Coulton RBN 2.0 Pack (Alone at Home, Good Morning Tucson, The Stache, Nemeses, Still Alive)
+* Jonathan Coulton - Good Morning Tucson
+* Jonathan Coulton - Nemeses (ft.
+John Roderick)
+* Jonathan Coulton - Still Alive (ft.
+Sara Quin)
+* Jonathan Coulton - The Stache
 * Mastodon - Megalodon
 * No Bragging Rights - Death of an Era
 * Pierce the Veil - Caraphernelia
 * Prototype - The Way It Ends
+* Psychostick - BEER!
 * Silverstein - Burning Hearts
 * Sleeping with Sirens - If You Can't Hang
+* Toby Turner - I Can Swing My Sword (ft.
+Terabite)

 ## Converts done by:
-*  AnxiousQT, Anthoalreadypopped, Underoath628, C0 Assassin
+*  Anthoalreadypopped, AnxiousQT, C0Assassin, D-97, Underoath628